elvanalandi/CTF-Writeups/cyberdefenders/grabthephisher/README.md

 ### Walkthrough
 To initiate the lab, we must unzip the file named "c75-GrabThePhisher.zip," which has been provided, using the password: **cyberdefenders.org**.
 Initially, I explored the **index.html** file and identified various wallet options.
-Notably, only one wallet's name matched the folder within the uncompressed directory, named **Metamask**.
+Notably, only one wallet's name matched the folder within the uncompressed directory.

 ![Metamask Index](images/index.png)